Naoki-Tani/Practical_Data_Science_for_Public_Policy_Making/README.md

 14. Group presentation (May 23)

-15. Special lecture made by K. Shonaka (Director for Public Finance, Wakayama Prefecture)  (May 23)
+15. Special lecture made by K. Shonaka (Director for Public Finance, Wakayama Prefectural Government)  (May 23)

 16. Special lecture (TBD) (May 30)